my-projects-seb0927/freeCodeCamp-Learn_React_18/React Installation.md

     > Every time you make a change in your code and save, you will see the latest version in the browser.

 And let's start :)

+> *Note from the author:* The folder *node_modules* weights over 300 MB.
+It ain't going to be in the Github repository.
+If you make any `git clone` command, in order to execute the React code, you need to first go to *my-app* and execute `npm install` in order to download the node_modules.
+Happy coding!